-- Type support in the taskbar search box, and then select the HP Support Assistant app. - or -
+- a.
+Type support in the taskbar search box, and then select the HP Support Assistant app. - or -

-- Select Troubleshooting and fixes. - c.
-Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: If you need to stop a diagnostic test at any time, select Cancel.
+- b.
+Select Troubleshooting and fixes. - c.
+Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: To stop a diagnostic test, select Cancel.